-35. Tobacco, alcohol and drug-free school districts and school property school districts should ban synthetic marijuana products and other herbal substitutes for marijuana from district and school property.
+34. Tobacco, alcohol and drug-free school districts and school property ties to learn and that are free of harmful substances including alcohol, tobacco, and other drugs including synthetic marijuana products and other herbal substitutes for marijuana.
+SCSBA believes school districts should ban synthetic marijuana products and other herbal substitutes for marijuana from district and school property.
 The General Assembly should take action to ban the sale and possession of synthetic marijuana products in South Carolina.
 Tobacco and smoking/second-hand smoke are hazardous to the health and well-being of our students, teachers and families.
-History: adopted 2006; revised 2009, 2010, 2011, 2014